aA-2023/ANIMAL-TRADING-CARD/README.md

 Italics, bolds, customzed list properties (removed dots), borders, spacing, padding, the alt tag on the image, rounded corners on the trading card were used.

+After working on everything in VS Code, and the project passed on Udacity, the finished files were uploaded to Github